Food Organics Garden Organics (FOGO) Collection Service

 Your food waste will be diverted from landfill when placed in the FOGO bin.
 Your food waste together with your regular garden material will be recycled to produce nutrient rich compost.

 FOGO could save you money!

-With 40% less in your waste bin perhaps you should consider downsizing your 240L to a 140L bin and save yourself $140.00 on the waste component of your residential rates (based on 2017/2018 figures).
+With 40% less in your waste bin perhaps consider downsizing your 240L to a 140L bin and save yourself $140.00 on the waste component of your residential rates (based on 2017/2018 figures).